JSevillaAguinaga/JSevillaAguinaga/README.md

 # Hi!
 I'm José Sevilla
 ### Welcome to my GitHub profile 🤝

+Hello!
+I’m a junior data analyst and a graduate from Data Analyst Bootcamp at Le Wagon.
+I have hands-on experience as a data analyst in both the retail and public sectors, where I supported decision-making through data analysis, dashboards, and performance tracking.
+I have a solid foundation in working with large datasets and transforming data into meaningful insights using tools such as Excel, SQL, Power BI and Python.
+I’m motivated to keep learning and growing as a data professional while contributing value to organizations.

 <!--
 **JSevillaAguinaga/JSevillaAguinaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.